elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An element receives the focus when the user either clicks on it or uses the Tab key on the keyboard.
-There is also an autofocus HTML attribute that puts the focus onto an element by default when a page loads and other means of getting the focus.
-Focusing on an element generally means: “prepare to accept the data here”, so that is the moment when we can run the code to initialize the required functionality.
+  <div><strong>Interview Response:</strong> When a user clicks on an element or presses the Tab key on the keyboard, it gains focus.
+An autofocus HTML property focuses on an element by default when the page loads, as well as other methods of gaining focus.
+Generally, focusing on an element signifies "prepared to take data here," at which point we may run the code to setup the appropriate functionality.
     </div>
   </div>
 </details>

 ---

-### How does blur work in relation to focus on an element?
+### How does blur work concerning a focus event on an element?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The moment of losing the focus results in a blur.
-That is when a user clicks somewhere else or presses Tab to go to the next form field, or there are other means as well.
-Losing the focus generally means: “the data has been entered”, so we can run the code to check it or even to save it to the server and so on.
+  <div><strong>Interview Response:</strong> The moment of losing focus results in a blur.
+When a user clicks someplace else or presses Tab to go to the next form field, there are other means.
+Losing the focus generally means: “the data gets entered”, so we can run the code to check it or even save it to the server.
     </div>
   </div>
 </details>